1LaoWangYinCang/FeiZhaoXiaoJin/README.md

-# FeiZhaoXiaoJin
+# Linxu Account Book

-FeiZhaoXiaoJin is an App to record and manage account transactions in your life.
-It records account transactions and personal contacts in your life.
-It is convenient to keep records, mark important accounts, remind yourself at any time and avoid forgetting.
-It can also calculate the interest, which is very professional and reliable.
-Offline high-quality courses, one-click reservation, basic knowledge of account transactions, learning and sharing at any time, simple and convenient, convenient and practical.

-Simple operation, clear accounts, convenient and fast!
+Linxu Account Book is a record management tool that allows people to easily and conveniently record the loan and repayment of accounts in their daily life.

+- Our APP allows people to easily record the account repayment in their life, and record every account transaction anytime and anywhere to avoid forgetting it for a long time.

+- Our APP has the function of marking important accounts, so that people can mark important accounts to remind themselves at any time and avoid forgetting them.

+- Our APP has professional interest calculation function, so that you can accurately calculate the amount of interest, professional and reliable, conveniently calculate the interest, greatly convenient life.

+- Our APP also allows you to book account explanation courses, learn these courses, understand the nature and norms of IOUs, at the same time you can also learn professional knowledge of accounts, to avoid financial losses and disputes.

 If you have any questions, please contact us at: ADVICE_FINANCES@icloud.com